 The Group requires approval from the ECB in order to implement new IRB models or to change existing approved IRB models.
-It is also subject to reviews and inspections from the ECB and other regulatory bodies in relation to the models.
+It is also subject to reviews and inspections from the ECB and other regulatory bodies in relation to the models, such as the TRIM, a process being undertaken by the ECB in systemically important banks subject to its supervision from 2017.
+TRIM is being undertaken to increase harmonisation in approaches to internal models used by banks across the EU.